box/developer.box.com/guides/search/indexing.md

 ## Search Access

-Only content that the authenticated user has access to (items the can preview and/or view) will display in search.
-In other words, if a user doesn't have access to a file or folder within the web or mobile app, it also won’t show up in any search results for that user.
-The only exception to this is that files that have been recently accessed via a shared link can also appear in the search results.
+Only content that the authenticated user has access to (items they can preview and/or view) will be returned in the search results.

+In other words, a user needs to either own an item or be a collaborated in on an item for it to show up in the search results.
+If a user doesn't have access to an item, or if they have been shared the item via a shared link, then the item will also not appear in the search results.

+One exception is that items that have been recently accessed via a shared link can be requested in the search results by setting the `include_recent_shared_links` query parameter to `true`.

 ## Prefix Matching and Wildcard Search